KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Feedback.md

 # Understanding Feedback

-This article describes the KeyboardKit feedback model and how to use it to get audio and haptic feedback.
+This article describes the KeyboardKit feedback engine and how to use it to get audio and haptic feedback.

 ## Keyboard feedback